 Canada Water Library

-The brief presented to AKT II and architect CZWG demanded a freestanding building housing 40,000 books as well as a 150–seat theatre, café, three classrooms and 79 internet terminals.
+The brief presented to us demanded a free-standing building housing 40,000 books as well as a 150-seat theatre, café, three classrooms and 79 internet terminals.
 The result is an efficient yet distinctive building that successfully integrates architecture and engineering.

 We worked with Transport for London to gain approval for underpinning the access shaft.
 Additional piles were installed across the site to support the remainder of the library, their locations chosen to avoid the station box and the historic quay wall nearby.
 Once piling was complete, access to the station was reinstated.